timberland-sig/rh-linux-poc/README.md

 `/usr/libexec/qemu-bridge-helper`.
 This will allow qemu to run from your user account.

-*Note: this only works with Fedora and should only be run with caution.
+*Note: this only works with Fedora and should be run with caution.
 When in doubt, install and setup qemu yourself, manually.*

 Run `./setup.sh pkgs` - This script will install all needed rpms to complete your